mtczech/fetchmltest/README.md

 if you go far enough into the future with your predictions, you will only be making predictions based on changes that didn't actually happen.
 Because of this, the change/day will inevitably flatten out, since the process of calculating the values will take in the same values over and over again.
+In addition, seasonal trends are not taken into account.

 Assumptions being made: